 Winslow, Bainbridge Island

 If you’re visiting with your kids on a rainy day, two great indoor stops are the Bainbridge Island Historical Museum ($10/family) and KiDiMu – Kids Discovery Museum.
-In fair to good weather, with kids or no kids, I’d recommend starting out at Waterfront Park and then wandering from there.
-If you want to stretch out your legs a little, there’s a really neat waterfront loop trail that starts in Waterfront Park and leads to Strawberry Plant Park.
+In fair to good weather, I’d recommend starting out at Waterfront Park and then wandering from there.
+To stretch out your legs a little, there’s a really neat waterfront loop trail.
+The trail starts in Waterfront Park and leads to Strawberry Plant Park.

 - Places to eat: Emmy’s Vegehouse (vegan)